Monetary policy: Fixed exchange rate targeting

 The anchor variable is the rate of depreciation.
 Therefore, the rate of inflation at home must equal the rate of inflation in the foreign country plus the rate of depreciation of the exchange rate of the home country currency, relative to the other.

 With a strict fixed exchange rate or a peg, the rate of depreciation of the exchange rate is set equal to zero.
 In the case of a crawling peg, the rate of depreciation is set equal to a constant.
 With a limited flexible band, the rate of depreciation is allowed to fluctuate within a given range.

 By fixing the rate of depreciation, PPP theory concludes that the home country's inflation rate must depend on the foreign country's.

 Countries may decide to use a fixed exchange rate monetary regime in order to take advantage of price stability and control inflation.
 In practice, more than half of nations’ monetary regimes use fixed exchange rate anchoring.
+The great majority of these are emerging economies, Denmark being the only OECD member in 2022 maintaining an exchange rate anchor according to the IMF.

 These policies often abdicate monetary policy to the foreign monetary authority or government as monetary policy in the pegging nation must align with monetary policy in the anchor nation to maintain the exchange rate.
 The degree to which local monetary policy becomes dependent on the anchor nation depends on factors such as capital mobility, openness, credit channels and other economic factors.